regismarteau/tic-tac-toe/README.md

 ```

 # Disclaimer
-Obviously, there are a lot things arguable in this, there are definitively a lot of ways to do this application differently, I don't claim to have the best and only solution!
+Obviously, there are a lot things arguable in this, there are definitively a lot of ways to do this application differently, I don't pretend to have the best and only solution!
 If you think about better ideas or design, feel free to chat with me! :)

-Also, it still remains a lot of things to do such as error handling, authentication / authorization, external services configuration (db, message broker, logging) but it wasn't the purpose of this work, so it has been deliberately omitted.
+Also, there are quite a lot of things missing such as error handling, authentication / authorization, external services configuration (db, message broker, logging) but it wasn't the purpose of this work, so it has been deliberately omitted.